U'khand: Road clearance ops in cloudburst-affected areas underway

-Dehradun (Uttarakhand) [India], Aug 25 (ANI): In the wake of cloudburst, District Administration has carried out an operation of clearing roads in disaster-affected areas on Sunday.
+Dehradun (Uttarakhand) [India], Aug 25 : In the wake of cloudburst, District Administration has carried out an operation of clearing roads in disaster-affected areas on Sunday.

 The reconstructing of roads has begun at Tikocchi Kiranu area in Uttarakhand while it would soon be initiated in other cloudburst-affected areas, according to the State Information Department.
 The roads have been severely damaged by the cloudburst.